“I really don’t want to sue. I just want them to put me back like they found me.”

 “Put Me Back Like They Found Me” centers the stories of female survivors of horrific, regular practices of forced sterilization in the US.
 I embroider the portraits of survivors as a nod to domestic labor, “women’s work,” and thread as a metaphor for life.
 For living survivors, the work is a collaboration between the women and myself; each portrait is designed to contain a chosen element that has significance in their lives.
 Hospital gowns display painted text that focus on various survivors and the sufferings they have endured.
 It is truly impossible to understand the tremendous pain and violation forced upon so many people at the hands of governments, institutions, and doctors in the name of progress and white supremacy.
 We as a society owe these survivors and their memories our care and demand for justice by finally ending these cruel violations for present and future generations.

 THE GALLERY IS CLOSED DUE TO THE PANDEMIC.
-WE HOPE TO REOPEN IN LATE SPRING / EARLY SUMMER.

 Art Gallery at the Fulginiti Pavilion